yujunz/gitlab.com-runbooks/troubleshooting/ssl_cert.md

 * For dev.gitlab.org we use the same certificate for registry so make sure you update the normal and registry certificates with the same one.

+* SSLMate is configured to email the Production Engineering team 30 days prior to a certificate expiring and again at regular intervals until the cert is replaced or expired.

+* SSLMate is configured to monitor the following domains for certificates that are issued outside of SSLMate control and alert Production Engineering:
+  * gitlab.com
+  * gitlab.org
+  * gitlab.net
+  * gitlab.io
+  * gitlap.com

 [SSLMate]: https://sslmate.com/